Moving to Mexico is exciting! Just make sure that while youโre focused on your new home, you avoid these mistakes expats make in Mexico.

 Why?

-Because people who donโt have residency in Mexico cannot apply for specific health insurance policies, some of them cannot get rentals or you cannot apply for social programs like IMSS or an RFC.
+Because people who don’t have residency in Mexico cannot apply for specific health insurance policies, some of them cannot get rentals or cannot apply for government-funded healthcare like IMSS or apply for an RFC.
+Without an RFC in Mexico, it is becoming virtually impossible to make large purchases or even set up utilities.

 Move to Mexico With Confidence